Code Enforcement Program (click to see video)

 Property owners are charged an inspection fee of $43.32 per unit, per year.
-This fee is due annually even if the units are not inspected during that year of the four-year cycle.
+This fee is due annually even if the units are not inspected during that year of the current cycle.

 It is not necessary to wait until a regularly scheduled inspection to Report a Property Violation.
 Any person may report Housing Code violations within a residential rental unit or the surrounding common areas of the residential property.
 Such violations may be reported by using one of the following methods: